-If your specimen is grown in water hydroponically, scroll down to 'Growing Autograph Trees in Water'.
+If your specimen is grown in water hydroponically, scroll down to 'Growing Autograph Trees in Water' for more tailored information.

 Perfecting the amount of light an Autograph Tree receives is crucial for a long-lasting specimen.
 During the spring and summer, be sure to provide a brightly lit spot away from any direct light.
 Excessive exposure during this time will negatively affect the plant in the likes of sun-scorch and dehydration.
 Once the autumn kicks in, be sure to include an hour or two of direct light per day to get it through the dormancy period, lasting until the following spring.